Keeping the Peace During the Holidays

 While you may have negative feelings about your former spouse, it’s important not to badmouth them in front of your child.

-Venting about the circumstances of your divorce, and the way you’re feeling, is absolutely valid and there are appropriate outlets for this, such as online support groups and counseling.
+Venting about the circumstances of your divorce and the trauma and deep emotions that you might be feeling is absolutely valid, and there are appropriate outlets for this such as online support groups, post-divorce counseling, and co-parenting counseling.
 Your children are simply not this outlet.
-Even if they share some of your sentiments, it will only serve to make them feel sad or bitter during a joyous season or at any time.
+Even if they share some of your sentiments, your venting will only serve to make them feel sad or bitter during a joyous season, ruining precious childhood memories.

 #4: Create New Traditions